Halton-with-Aughton: Railway

 In 1849, the "little" North Western Railway built Halton station on the other bank of the Lune, primarily to serve the forge.
 During construction it was linked to Halton village by a ferry.
 Eight people died when this capsized.
 In December 1849, the railway company built a toll bridge.
 It was washed away replaced in 1869 and replaced for the second time in 1913.
 When the railway closed in 1966, the bridge fell into disrepair, it has been restored and is now free and open to small cars, pedestrians and cycles.
 The original timber station was destroyed by fire on 3 April 1907.
 A spark from the engine of a passing Heysham- boat train set fire to a wagon of oil drums by the goods shed.
 The fire brigade were unable to cross the narrow bridge and it was left to a special trainload of railway workers from Lancaster to pass buckets of water from the river.
 The station was rebuilt in brick and timber and the building survives to this day, used as storage by Lancaster University Rowing Club, with a public car park occupying the former track bed.
 The bridge is on National Cycle Network Route 90, and the trackbed on Route 69.

+Transport

+As of March 2026 2 bus companies serve the village.
+Stagecoach who operates the 49 to Warton via Carnforth or Lancaster as well as evening services on the 81.
+Kirkby Lonsdale Coach Hire provide 2 routes.
+Day time services on the 81 to Kirkby Lonsdale or Lancaster, the 82 to Hornby or Lancaster and the 83 to Brookhouse or Morecambe.